-The EPEL repository can be added to your system with the following command:
+The EPEL repository can be added to a RHEL 8 system with the following command:

 $ sudo rpm -ivh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm